 Poor sleep and chronic insomnia are symptoms of deeper underlying imbalance that needs to be explored.

 If you’re unable to fall asleep, the problem is often a need to balance the central nervous system (sympathetic and parasympathetic) and correct mineral deficiencies.
 If you’re able to fall asleep, but unable to stay asleep rule out adrenal dysfunction, blood sugar handling problems, insulin resistance, hypoglycemia, underlying infections, and gut dysbiosis.

 Create an environment for good sleep as the sun goes down and evening approaches.
 Use candles, turn on some salt lamps (one of my personal favorites), and dim the lights in your home to sleep better.
-Switch light bulbs to incandescent bulbs in your home.
+Switch light bulbs to old-fashioned incandescent bulbs in your home.

 No artificial blue light at night, which suppresses your normal production of melatonin, increases blood glucose, and disrupts hormones that control hunger.
 Blue light at night impairs memory, increases risk of diabetes, dementia, depression, heart disease, breast cancer, mitochondrial dysfunction and obesity, negatively impacts sleep quality and quantity, and alters your body’s natural circadian rhythms.

 Unplug the Wi-Fi.
 Turn off your computer, iPad, smartphone and television at least 2 hours before bedtime, preferably by 8pm.

 Studies have found that a two-hour exposure to bright light from self-luminous electronic devices (computers, iPads, and smartphones) within 2 hours of bedtime will delay sleep, increase awakenings, disrupt your natural circadian rhythm, and suppress melatonin by 23 percent!